Initial carer assessment requirements

 Note

 There are legal requirements governing early child care educators that limit the total number and ages of children they can care for.
 This may have implications for the number of children who can be placed with the applicant (if approved) by Child Safety.
-Refer to Provision of other regulated services from the home.
+Refer to Respond when advised of the carer’s provision of child-care services.

 Complete the household safety study